History of professional baseball in Milwaukee: 2013

 The Brewers hoped to become contenders again in 2013, and tried to shore up their starting pitching with the signing of free-agent Kyle Lohse, but the Brewers, after starting off well with a 14–11 record in April, fell flat with a 6–22 mark in May, and never regained momentum, finishing the season 74–88.

 Further compounding the Brewers' fall during the season were nagging injuries to Aramis Ramírez, and also Ryan Braun's supposed involvement with the Biogenesis scandal, which resulted in Braun being suspended for the final 60 games of the regular season after he admitted to taking PEDs during the 2011 playoffs.
-Major League Baseball didn't force Braun to surrender his 2011 National League MVP award.
+Major League Baseball did not force Braun to surrender his 2011 National League MVP award.

 On the field, the Brewers did have several individual performances that gave fans some hope for the coming seasons.
 Shortstop Jean Segura finished second in the National League with 44 stolen bases, and Carlos Gomez had a breakout season, batting .284 with 24 home runs, 40 stolen bases, and became the first Brewer since 1982 to win a Gold Glove award for his defensive play, and catcher Jonathan Lucroy had a stellar offensive season, hitting 18 home runs and driving in 82 RBIs.